cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/KCaoTUE.jpg">

 2. Place the "RICE" folder and "RICE.mod" file in your mod folder.
-This is usually in Documents/Paradox Interactive/mod
+This is usually in Documents/Crusader Kings III/Paradox Interactive/mod
 3. Make sure RICE is selected in the launcher in your mod playlist.
 That should be it!

 NOTE: **If you are re-installing a mod manually, delete the old version of the mod first before copy and pasting the new one!
 It's a good habit to do to prevent potential issues.**